Delevati/airsystem_predict/README.md

 ### Methodology
 1. **Data Preprocessing:**
-    - **Handling Missing Values:** Missing values ('na' and NaNs) were replaced with the mean of their respective columns.
+    - **Handling Missing Values:** Missing values ('na') were replaced with the mean of their respective columns.
 This approach helps maintain the overall distribution of the data.
     - **Converting Categorical Variables:** The 'class' column, originally containing "pos" and "neg" labels, was converted to a binary format (1 for "pos" and 0 for "neg") for compatibility with machine learning algorithms.

 2. **Feature Engineering:**